jv-darkheartlabs/accessibility-rails-components/WARP.md

 ## Project Overview

-This is the **Accessible Rails Components Library** - a comprehensive collection of Rails ViewComponents built with accessibility-first design principles.
-The project ensures WCAG 2.1 AA compliance while providing production-ready components for inclusive web development.
+This is the **Accessible Rails Components Library** - a learning project demonstrating Rails ViewComponents with accessibility-first design principles.
+The project explores WCAG 2.1 AA compliance through component examples and accessibility testing integration.

-**Current Status**: This appears to be a planned architecture repository containing documentation but requires Rails application structure generation.
+**Current Status**: This is a demonstration/learning repository with Rails application structure, accessibility component examples, and development tooling.

 ## Quick Start